 Software testing and maintenance play a critical role in ensuring the quality, and thus success, of a software product.
-Software testing is one of the most widely used approaches to detecting software bugs, and often consumes more than 50% of the cost of software development.
+Software testing is one of the most widely used approaches to ensuring software quality, and often consumes more than 50% of the total cost of a software project.
 Software maintenance is key to provide continuity of service, and is mainly concerned with how to control and manage software changes and evolution after the major features are released.